The Company Voluntary Arrangement (CVA)

 A CVA is used if the company has already or is likely to return to profitability in the near future and the debts can be paid off over an extended period of time.
 The CVA is a tailored plan to repay to creditors, usually over a 3 year period, what the company can afford to pay.
 Typically, this is between 25 to 60% of the total debt.

 Click Here for our guide to the Company Voluntary Arrangement process (which includes the main advantages of using a CVA), and Click here for Frequently Asked Questions.
+There are rumblings for reform of CVAs – click here to see an article about this debate.

 We Have Run Over 50 Successful Company Voluntary Arrangements.